FossilizedCarlos/NXTLineSim/README.md

 ----------

 This program simulates a line following robot that also avoids obstacles.
-This is the simple implementation, and involves the robot using color sensors to remain inside of a circle road while avoiding obstacles.
+This is the simple implementation, and involves the robot using color sensors to remain inside of a circular road while avoiding obstacles.

 NXTRandomSim